 How it works

-Develop an idea for a concert, film screening, author reading, or stage production—you name it, so long as it’s venue-appropriate—and submit an application online.
-All submissions will be reviewed for feasibility, and evaluated by a panel of judges who will be looking for clearly articulated outreach strategies—you are responsible for attracting people to your event!—as well as productions that help fulfill the organization’s mission, or advance the artist’s career.
+Develop an idea for a concert, film screening, author reading, workshop, recording, or lecture—you name it, so long as it’s venue-appropriate—and submit an application online.
+All submissions will be reviewed for feasibility, and evaluated by a panel of judges who will be looking for clearly articulated outreach strategies—you are responsible for attracting people to your event!— and organizational capacity to execute a successful event, as well as productions that help fulfill the organization’s mission, or advance the artist’s career.

 Knight Fund Guidelines